 Whether you move away to school, or commute, the first semester is the baseline of how college will begin to define you.
 It doesn’t predict your grades, your major, or future career goals, but it helps you figure out what type of student you will be.

 Learning to organize, prioritize, schedule and keep on task helps establish how to get work done in the most efficient manner.
-Often students start establishing independence, but also try to maintain a good relationships with family.
+Often students start establishing independence, but also try to maintain good relationships with family.
 For example, if a student lives on campus and calls every day at the beginning of the semester, perhaps towards the end this becomes a weekly phone call and occasional texts.
-Often parent don’t know what to expect because they haven’t experienced college, but this is where education and communication become crucial.
+Often parents don’t know what to expect because they haven’t experienced college, but this is where education and communication become crucial.
 They often don’t realize the amount of dedication, of work, readings and papers you’ll do and many times there is a strain because of expectations.

 There may be expectations to watch a younger sibling, expectations of visiting family, or helping around the house.
-In the household, the title of student isn’t always top tier.
+In the household, the title of students isn’t always top tier.
 Depending on the family, education may not be seen as necessary and the idea of working hard is more realistic; therefore making things difficult to navigate as a new college student.

 Not All Hope is Lost

 Regardless of ethnic and socioeconomic background, transition periods for students are difficult.
 This doesn’t take away from the unique experience first generation students face, but is important to note.
 Being proud of small accomplishments, even if it’s one “A” in one class is something to celebrate.
 Being proud of making it as far as you did is equally necessary to motivate and drive the student.
 The college journey will bring trials and tribulations.
 You will expand your mind, discover new interests, find your identity, culture and explore the cultures of others.
 Walking across the stage with a diploma in hand and your family cheering, makes it all worth it.